AIRMEC/im4MEC/README.md

 # im4MEC: Image-based prediction of the Molecular Endometrial Cancer classification
-Code for the **im4MEC** model described in the ([preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4144537)) 'Interpretable Deep Learning Predicts the Molecular Endometrial Cancer Classification from H&E Images: A Combined Analysis of the PORTEC Randomized Clinical Trials' (submitted).
+Code for the **im4MEC** model described in the ([preprint](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4144537)) 'Interpretable deep learning model to predict the molecular classification of endometrial cancer from H&E whole slide images: a combined analysis of the PORTEC randomised trials and clinical cohorts' (submitted).

-im4MEC is a deep-learning model for molecular classification of Endometrial Cancer using the morphological features encoded in H&E images.
-It uses self-supervised learning (SSL) to get histopathology domain specific feature representation of tiles, followed by attention-mechanism to identify the tiles of high importance towards molecular classification of the Whole Slide Image.
+im4MEC is a deep-learning model for slide-level molecular classification of Endometrial Cancer using the morphological features encoded in H&E whole slide images.
+It uses self-supervised learning (SSL) to get histopathology domain specific feature representation of tiles, followed by attention-mechanism to identify the tiles with morphological features of high importance towards molecular classification of the Whole Slide Image. im4MEC is interpretable and indentifies morpho-molecular correlates in endometrial cancer.

 ![im4MEC pipeline](https://user-images.githubusercontent.com/55097881/180487793-8c31ed08-fc5e-4d7c-99c3-a04dbe18601e.png)
 *im4MEC pipeline*